 MSHSAA has distributed and updated head injury materials annually since August of 2009 to its member schools using a variety of sources (2).
 These materials provide information that will educate parents, coaches, staff members, and athletes on the prevention, management, and dangers of head injuries in interscholastic sports (3).
 In December of 2011, MSHSAA conducted its first annual survey of member schools and the impact of head injuries.
-During the summer of 2013, a third survey was conducted to collect data from the MSHSAA member schools.
-Seven hundred and forty-nine schools were contacted to complete the survey (4).
-The survey window was from July 1 through August 16, 2013.
+During the summer of 2014, a fourth survey was conducted to collect data from the MSHSAA member schools.
+Seven hundred and forty-five schools were contacted to complete the survey (4).
+The survey window was from July 1 through September 12, 2014.
 Information that could not be completed on the survey was forwarded by e-mail to headinjury@mshsaa.org.
-Working with the Brain Injury Association of Missouri, Dr. Joseph Waeckerle, Department of Health and Senior Services, Missouri Athletic Trainers Association, Missouri School Nurses Association and Missouri School Board Association a pilot program has been put in place for the Winter and Spring of 2014, Sports Concussions: Facts, Fallacies and New Frontiers.
-The program will have four regional sites presenting a one day seminar educating staff members, coaches, nurses and Athletic trainers on the new research and policies pertaining to head injuries (5).
+Working with the Brain Injury Association of Missouri, Department of Health and Senior Services, Missouri Athletic Trainers Association, Missouri School Nurses Association and Missouri School Board Association a pilot program was put in place for the winter and spring of 2014.
+Sports Concussions: Facts, Fallacies and New Frontiers.
+The program was conducted in five regional sites presenting a one day seminar educating staff members, coaches, nurses and Athletic trainers on the new research and policies pertaining to head injuries (5).
+Because of the great success and attendance of the program it will be offered again 2015 at five regional sites.
+The program this year will make a special effort to reach out to youth sports organizations and local medical personnel.